Learn How To:

 Conductive Hearing Loss Is an Injury

 Conductive hearing loss is usually the result of a single event, such as a sudden explosion or head trauma.
-Because it is a one time event, conductive hearing loss is an injury, not an occupational disease.
-This means you must file an L&I claim within one year of the injury, or you lose your right to file a sucessful claim.
+Because it is a one-time event, conductive hearing loss is an injury, not an occupational disease.
+This means you must file an L&I claim within one year of the injury, or you lose your right to file a successful claim.

 Sensorineural Hearing Loss Is an Occupational Disease